-We contract with third parties for the manufacture of our drug candidates for pre-clinical development and clinical trials, and for the manufacture of AYVAKIT/AYVAKYT and GAVRETO for commercialization.
-This reliance on third parties increases the risk that we will not have sufficient quantities of our drugs or drug candidates or such quantities at an acceptable cost, which could delay, prevent or impair our development or commercialization efforts.
+We contract with third parties for the manufacture of our approved drugs and drug candidates, including for preclinical, clinical and commercial supply.
+This reliance on third parties increases the risk that we will not have sufficient quantities of our approved drugs or drug candidates or such quantities at an acceptable cost, which could delay, prevent or impair our development or commercialization efforts

 We do not currently own or operate, nor do we have any plans to establish in the future, any manufacturing facilities or personnel.
-We rely, and expect to continue to rely, on third parties for the manufacture of our drug candidates for pre-clinical development and clinical testing, as well as for the commercial manufacture of our current and future drugs.
+We rely, and expect to continue to rely, primarily on third parties for the manufacture of our drug candidates for pre-clinical development and clinical testing, as well as for the commercial manufacture of our current and future drugs.
 This reliance on third parties increases the risk that we will not have sufficient quantities of our drugs or drug candidates or such quantities at an acceptable cost or quality, which could delay, prevent or impair our development or commercialization efforts.